-Because the American Samoa longline fishery primarily targets south Pacific albacore tuna, NMFS expects the fishery's effects on protected species identified in Section 3.3 to continue as described.
-However, under Alternative 3, funding may be available to support fisheries development projects identified in the American Samoa MCP, which may lead to a diversification of the American Samoa longline fishery from primarily an albacore fishery to a fishery that is able to harvest and market other pelagic MUS such as bigeye and yellowfin tunas.
-However, NMFS does not expect such potential diversification to result in higher amounts of fishing effort by American Samoa longline vessels, but rather support the targeting and retention of various pelagic MUS, including bigeye tuna.
-Therefore, NMFS expects fishing effort levels to be the same as in Alterative 1 and not expected to increase beyond recent levels, and the interactions currently authorized by NMFS are not expected to be exceeded under Alternative 3.
+Because the American Samoa longline fishery primarily targets south Pacific albacore tuna, the fishery's impact on protected species is expected to be similar to levels identified in Section 3.3.
+As a result of Alternative 3, funding may become available to support fisheries development projects identified in the American Samoa MCP, which may lead to a diversification of the American Samoa longline fishery from primarily an albacore fishery to a fishery that is able to harvest and market other pelagic MUS such as bigeye and yellowfin tunas.
+However, such potential diversification is not expected to result in higher amounts of fishing effort by American Samoa longline vessels, but rather support the targeting and retention of various pelagic MUS, including bigeye tuna.
+In Alternative 3 Outcome E, American Samoa would not retain any of its bigeye tuna rather than discontinue fishing.
+Therefore, fishing effort levels are expected to be similar to recent years and interactions currently authorized or analyzed by NMFS are not expected to be exceeded under Alternative 3.
+Potential effects to protected species from the American Samoa longline fishery would not be substantial under Alternative 3.

 Guam and CNMI Longline Fisheries

-For Guam and CNMI, which currently do not have active longline vessels, it is not possible to estimate foreseeable levels of effort to predict effects to protected species.
-NMFS expects incremental, not rapid, fisheries development in Guam and CNMI; therefore, NMFS expects that any fisheries development resulting in increased participation in the near term will not result in levels of interactions beyond those currently authorized.
-Development of active longline fisheries in Guam and CNMI would result in additional review of impacts to protected species through reinitiation of ESA consultation.
+For Guam and CNMI, which currently do not have active longline vessels, it is not possible to estimate foreseeable levels of interactions with protected species.
+Fisheries development in Guam and CNMI is not expected to be rapid, but rather an iterative process; therefore, it is expected that any fisheries development resulting in increased participation in the near term would not result in levels of interactions currently authorized.

-4.4 Potential Effects on Marine Habitats, Critical Habitat and Essential Fish Habitat
+4.6 Potential Effects on Marine Habitats, Critical Habitat and Essential Fish Habitat

-Under Alternatives 1, 2 and 3, NMFS does not anticipate any of the alternatives to adversely affect the marine habitat, particularly critical habitat, EFH, HAPC, marine protected areas (MPAs), marine sanctuaries, or marine monuments.
-None of the western Pacific pelagic fisheries are known to have large adverse effects to habitats, and so none of the alternatives are likely to lead to substantial physical, chemical, or biological alterations to the habitat.
-Fishing activity would not occur in identified critical habitat.
-Longline fishing does not occur in MPAs, marine sanctuaries or marine monuments, so no marine protected areas would be impacted.
+Under all outcomes associated with the alternatives, NMFS does not anticipate any adverse effects to marine habitat, particularly critical habitat, EFH, HAPC, marine protected areas (MPAs), marine sanctuaries, or marine monuments.
+None of the western Pacific pelagic fisheries are known to have large adverse effects on marine habitats, and none of the alternatives are likely to change the fishery in any way that would lead to substantial physical, chemical, or biological alterations to marine habitats.
+Fishing activity would not occur in any area designated as critical habitat.
+Longline fishing does not occur in MPAs, marine sanctuaries or marine monuments and neither action alternative would change longline fishing effects on marine protected areas, so marine protected areas would not be affected.